dantranr/elma/README.md

 Enhancement
 ---
-1. Add UDP messages for the elma that can send message back and forth the information about the Car
+1. Add UDP messages for elma that can send message back and forth the information about the Car
 1. Update the car to be able to change gear with diffent amount of gas pedal pressed
 1. Update the road condition and automate the car to follow the road
 1. Test on real car instead of simulation